-Grandmas, grandpas from travel ban states now welcome: U.S. cable
+Grandmas, grandpas from travel ban states now welcome -U.S. cable

 Last month the Supreme Court partially revived the March 6 ban that had been blocked by lower courts.
 It said the ban could take effect, but people with a "bona fide relationship" to a U.S. person or entity could not be barred.

-Additional reporting by Lawrence Hurley in Washington; Editing by Toni Reinhold
+Additional reporting by Lawrence Hurley in Washington; Editing by Toni Reinhold and Jonathan Oatis